cschleiden/immuts/readme.md

-## Work in Progress!

-Title
+immuts
 =====

-Initial attempt at providing a type-safe, generic immutable datastructure for Typescript.
+Type-safe, generic immutable datastructure for Typescript.
+Can be used as thin wrapper over `immutablejs` (or similar libraries) or on its own.

 ## Motivation

+tbd

 ## Usage